The Curious Incident of the dog in the Night-time

 My Review

-In a nutshell, I simply adored this book.
-There are a few reasons for that – some of it personal, and never talked about before on the blog.
+In summary, I adored this book.
+There are a few reasons – personal and never discussed on the blog.
 Last year, my son was diagnosed with some sensory conditions that make it difficult for him to interact with other kids.
-The councilors we met don’t call it autism as he’s pretty high-functioning and has met all milestones, and manages himself pretty well.
-It’s just that he comes pretty close to it because of sensitivities to sound, certain textures, and smells.
-Anyway, he shares some characteristics with Christopher Boone from the novel (picky eating, dislike of crowds) but in a way more milder way.
+The counselors we met don’t call it autism, as he’s pretty high-functioning, has met all milestones, and manages himself pretty well.
+He comes close to it because of sensitivities to sound, certain textures, and smells.
+He shares some characteristics with Christopher Boone from the novel (picky eating, dislike of crowds) but in a milder way.

-Still, even though I knew this book was about an autistic boy, I still didn’t get around to reading it.
-That is until, it came on Snubnose’s recommended reading list.
-She’s actually in a play where she plays the role of Christopher and she wanted the book to understand more about the character.
-So, of course I bought it, and of course I read it first.
+Still, even though I knew this book was about an autistic boy, I didn’t get around to reading it.
+That is, until it came on Snubnose’s recommended reading list.
+She’s actually in a play where she plays the role of Christopher, and she wanted the book to help her understand more about the character.
+So, of course, I bought it, and of course, I read it first.

 I went into this book expecting a bit more of a mystery.
 Initially, I was disappointed when the mystery is revealed in the middle of the book itself.
 And if you are looking out for a mystery novel, I would not recommend this book to you.
 It’s more of a character study (and a very empathetic one at that) into the thoughts and motivations of Christopher.

 This is where the novel shines.
-Haddon does a great job depicting both Christopher’s unusual behavior and the reasoning behind his idiosyncrasies.
-The plot isn’t anything much, but the struggles in Christopher’s mind give a certain tension to the book making even a simple rail journey from Swindon to London very interesting.
+Haddon perfectly depicts Christopher’s unusual behavior and the reasoning behind his idiosyncrasies.
+The plot isn’t much, but the struggles in Christopher’s mind give the book a certain tension, making even a simple rail journey from Swindon to London very interesting.

-Also, because Christopher is the narrator of the book, we get an insight into his thought processes.
-He goes into details about small things (which a regular narrator might not do).
-He also seems to be a visual thinker rather than verbal as there are frequent illustrations peppered throughout.
-Christopher’s interest in maths and physics also are reflected throughout the book.
+Also, because Christopher is the book’s narrator, we get an insight into his thought processes.
+He details small things (which a regular narrator might not do).
+He also seems to be a visual rather than a verbal thinker, as frequent illustrations are peppered throughout.
+Christopher’s interest in maths and physics is also reflected throughout the book.
 In some places, these details make the plot paralyzingly slow.
-Definitely my daughter thought so.
+My daughter thought so.
 She was also alarmed by Christopher carrying a Swiss army knife everywhere he went.
-There’s also certain amount of bad language and references to sex that embarrassed Snubnose thoroughly.
-She ploughed through and finished the book, but it won’t go down as one of her favorites.
+There’s also a certain amount of bad language and references to sex that embarrassed Snubnose thoroughly.
+She plowed through and finished the book, but it won’t become one of her favorites.

 She also didn’t particularly appreciate Christopher’s rather blunt way of communication: